-Initial and subsequent measurement - group of contracts measured under the PAA

-For insurance contracts issued measured under the PAA, on initial recognition, the Group measures the LRC at the amount of premiums received, less any acquisition cash flows paid.
+Initial and subsequent measurement - group of contracts measured under the PAA For insurance contracts issued measured under the PAA, on initial recognition, the Group measures the LRC at the amount of premiums received, less any acquisition cash flows paid.
 Insurance acquisition cash flows allocated to a group are deferred and recognized over the coverage period of contracts in a group.

-For insurance contracts issued, at each of the subsequent reporting dates, the LRC is:
+For insurance contracts issued, at each of the subsequent reporting dates, the LRC is: • Increased for premiums received in the period

-- Increased for premiums received in the period - Decreased for insurance acquisition cash flows paid in the period - Decreased for the amounts of expected premium receipts recognized as insurance revenue for the services provided in the period - Increased for the amortization of insurance acquisition cash flows in the period recognized as insurance service expenses.
+- Decreased for insurance acquisition cash flows paid in the period - Increased for the amortization of insurance acquisition cash flows in the period recognized as insurance service expenses.